- Facebook Pay is a payment method available to all customers who use Facebook, potentially making it highly valuable for your business.

 That said, Facebook Pay has one significant advantage over PayPal.
 All of its transactions are fee-free, whereas PayPal is notorious for its fees.
 So while PayPal is accessible to all, Facebook Pay is a great PayPal alternative for a tech-savvy customer base that regularly uses social media.
 In fact, many social media users might already be set up with Facebook Pay.

 How secure is Facebook Pay?

 In the realm of payment processing, credit card security risks and other security perils abound.
 Most payment processing companies have trustworthy safeguards in place.
-Facebook, on the other hand, has been through several highly publicized data scandals.
+On the other hand, Facebook has been through several highly publicized data scandals.
 This raises an important question: Is Facebook Pay secure?

 The answer is yes.
 Facebook Pay boasts top-tier security.
 It encrypts all debit card and credit card data when it is added to the Facebook app.
 Similarly, Facebook Pay will never share a user’s payment information with other parties without permission.
-Additionally, all Facebook account data is stored in a separate location from payment information.
+Additionally, all Facebook account data is stored separately from payment information.

 Key takeaway: Although Facebook has gone through its fair share of data scandals, Facebook Pay is fully secure.

 Pros and cons of using Facebook Pay for a business

 As with any payment processing method, Facebook Pay has its pros and cons.
 (The same could be said of using Facebook for business as a whole.)
 Here are some great reasons to use Facebook Pay for your business:

 - A greater number of potential customers.
 Data shows that 46% of customers view mobile wallet use as highly important when they shop.
 With Facebook Pay in your arsenal, your business may appeal more strongly to these customers.
 After all, since the Facebook App stores a user’s credit and debit cards, it’s essentially a digital wallet.